jiskattema/vim-vorg-md/README.md

 Indentation
 -----------
 A valid vorg file uses (exactly) 2 spaces to indent items.
 This scheme ensures your files will be readable in any editor.
 This is not a technical constraint.
 It is an aesthetic constraint designed to make sure vorg files are easy to read.

 Dates
 -----
-Vorg file uses dates in format: **YYYY-MM-DD @ HH:II** The plugin will try to normalize the date (not the time) part, but it's best to keep this convention.
+Vorg file uses dates in format: **YYYY-MM-DD @ HH:II**, with the '@' part (the hours and minutes) optional.
+The plugin will try to normalize the date (not the time) part, but it's best to keep this convention.

 Vim requirements
 ----------------